NFTZ4DAYZ/EnigmaticDex/README.md

 # Enigmatic Mango Dex <a href="https://enigmatic-dex-19xr.vercel.app/" target="_blank">Dive In</a>
-Build an exchange with only one asset pair (Eth / Crypto Dev) Your Decentralized Exchange should take a fee of 1% on swaps When user adds liquidity, they should be given Crypto Dev LP tokens (Liquidity Provider tokens) CD LP tokens should be given proportional to the Ether user is willing to add to the liquidity
+Build an exchange with only one asset pair (Eth / Enigma) Your Decentralized Exchange should take a fee of 1% on swaps When user adds liquidity, they should be given Enigma LP tokens (Liquidity Provider tokens) CD LP tokens should be given proportional to the Ether user is willing to add to the liquidity

 ## Tech Stack